 What changes did the Taylor Review propose to contractors?

-Of particular interest were the term dependent contractor and the redefinition of worker statuses.
+Of particular interest was the term dependent contractor and the redefinition of worker statuses.
 According to the review, there is still set to be three worker classes – employee, worker and independent contractor, with the now-named worker category being rebranded as ‘dependent contractor’.
 Under new guidelines, as proposed in the Taylor Review, the dependent contractor could have the same freedoms as a self-employed worker, with the same rights as a company employee.

 The changes proposed in the Taylor Review seem to be making attempts to reform the employment industry and better improve rights, whilst making the categories of workers more clearly defined.
 One step in this process was to redefine what it means to be a dependent contractor, an employment status which is set to replace what is currently referred to as a gig worker and provide benefits closer to the full-time worker.